 A pregnancy sonogram is probably the first picture you ever posed for, and it's the first thing people think of when it comes to sonography.
 But it's not just about babies.
 Many medical fields use ultrasound, which creates images of organs, tissues, or blood flow using high-frequency sound waves.
 ACC's Sonography Department offers nationally accredited Diagnostic Medical-Vascular and Diagnostic Cardiovascular Programs.
-Each of the Sonography Programs consists of an Associate of Applied Science degrees in Diagnostic Medical Sonography and Diagnostic Cardiac Sonography, as well as an enhanced skills certificate in Vascular Technology.
-Our graduates enter the workforce well-prepared and confident, thanks to hands-on instruction, clinical rotations with 1,488 clinical hours, state-of-the-art imaging technology, ultrasound training simulators, and experienced instructors who stay on top of national trends.
+Each of the Sonography Programs consists of an Associate of Applied Science (Medical or Cardiac Sonography) and an Advanced Technical Certificate in Vascular Technology Our graduates enter the workforce well-prepared and confident, thanks to hands-on instruction, clinical rotations with 1,488 clinical hours, state-of-the-art imaging technology, ultrasound training simulators, and experienced instructors who stay on top of national trends.
 As you can see, studying Sonography at ACC is an ultra-sound decision.

 What skills can I gain?

 Students develop a mastery of ultrasound instrumentation, procedures, scan techniques, equipment, and supplies; the physics of ultrasound in the human body; human anatomy, physiology, and pathology as it applies to sonography; Doppler physics and hemodynamics.
 Additionally, students receive preparation for the American Registry of Diagnostic Medical Sonography certification exams: